Skip to main content

 3. Gather required documents

-Head to any branch—or book an appointment through your bank’s app (Settings → Appointments → Open New Account or Update Existing)—with the beneficiary’s original Social Security card and a government-issued photo ID for the trustee.
+Don’t just show up empty-handed.
+Call ahead or book an appointment through your banking app (usually under Profile → Appointments → Account Management).
+Bring the beneficiary’s original Social Security card and a government-issued photo ID for the trustee.

 4. Update beneficiary or close the account

-Open the mobile app, go to Profile → Account Management → Custodial Accounts, pick the ITF account, and choose “Change Beneficiary” or “Close Account.”
-If you close it, the funds go to the beneficiary as a check once they reach the age of majority.
-Otherwise, the balance rolls into a new custodial account.
+Use your bank’s mobile app to go to Profile → Account Management → Custodial Accounts.
+Pick the ITF account, then choose “Change Beneficiary” or “Close Account.”
+If you close it, the funds get issued as a check to the beneficiary when they hit the age of majority.

 If This Didn’t Work